Muscle Anatomy-aware Geometric Deep Learning for sEMG-based Gesture Decoding: Results

 \subsection{Performance of TMKNet}

-Table \ref{tab:performance} presents the classification accuracies and F1 scores of the proposed model averaged across all participants for both datasets.
-TMKNet outperforms UDA-based methods in the literature that use Euclidean networks that do not use target label information for fine-tuning ($0.6152\pm0.1159$, $0.6169\pm0.1191$, $0.6012+0.1282$ \cite{guo2024semg}) for the Ninapro-DB6 dataset by at least $8.83$ points in terms of accuracy.
-As the Flexwear dataset is relatively new, there is no literature to compare with for the intersession-setting.
+Table \ref{tab:performance} presents the classification accuracies and F1-scores of the proposed model, averaged across all participants for both datasets.
+TMKNet outperforms UDA-based methods in the literature that use Euclidean networks without target labels for fine-tuning ($0.6152\pm0.1159$, $0.6169\pm0.1191$, $0.6012\pm0.1282$ \cite{guo2024semg}) for the Ninapro-DB6 by at least $8.83$ points in accuracy.
+Other deep learning models that are not evaluated under true UDA, are excluded from the comparison.

 We also compare the performance of TMKNet with TSMNet for both datasets and report them in Table \ref{tab:performance}.
-We achieve an improvement of $4.63$ points in accuracy and $4.69$ points in F1 score for the NinaproDB6 dataset.
-The corresponding numbers are $0.15$ (accuracy) and $0.18$ (F1 score) for Flexwear-HD dataset.
-We further highlight that the standard deviation for accuracy is lower for the proposed model, confirms that our proposed network provides more robust prediction.
-A similar observation is found for the F1 score metric that confirms that the prior observation on accuracy can be transferred to the F1 score.
-The subject-wise average accuracies for both the datasets are shown in Fig. \ref{fig:acc}, which presents a more detailed view of the performance of the two models.
-It can be observed that for NinaproDB6 datasets, all subjects show an improved accuracy and F1 score with our model, and for FlexWear-HD dataset, the majority of subjects show improved accuracy and F1 scores.
+We achieve an improvement of $4.63$ points in accuracy and $4.69$ points in F1-score for the NinaproDB6 dataset.
+The corresponding numbers are $0.15$ (accuracy) and $0.18$ (F1 score) for FlexWear-HD dataset.
+Furthermore, the standard deviation for accuracy is lower for the proposed model, implying higher robustness.
+A similar observation is found for the F1-score.
+The subject-wise average accuracies are shown in Fig. \ref{fig:acc}, which presents a more detailed view of the performance of the two models.
+It can be observed that, with the proposed model, there is an improvement in both metrics for all subjects in NinaproDB6 and majority of subjects in FlexWear.

-In order to investigate the statistical relevance of the observed results, we performed the non-parametric Wilcoxon signed-rank text considering the non-normal distribution of data.
-We observed that for NinaproDB6 dataset, both the metrics are found to be statistically significantly better with TMKNet with $p<0.0001$.
-This observation confirms that the TMKNet performs better than the adapted TSMNet for NinaproDB6 datset.
-However, for Flexwear-HD dataset, the observed differences are not significant.
-This is potentially due to the lower number of sessions ($2$) for this dataset compared to NinaproDB6 ($10$).
-In addition, it is also noteworthy that the TSMNet metric values are considerably high with a perfect $100\%$ score within on standard deviation of the mean metric.
-Thus, achieving statistically significant results with higher performance than TSMNet is difficult.
-Nevertheless, we observe a improved accuracy and F1 scores in case of majority number of participants.
+To investigate the statistical significance of the above results, we perform non-parametric Wilcoxon signed-rank test, considering the non-normal distribution of data.
+We observe that for NinaproDB6, both the metrics are statistically significantly better with TMKNet with $p<0.0001$.
+However, for FlexWear-HD dataset, the observed differences are not significant, potentially due to the lower number of sessions ($2$) compared to NinaproDB6 ($10$).
+Nevertheless, we observe improved accuracy and F1-scores for the majority of participants.